dongtuoc/cv_learning_resnet50/README.en.md

 Within the **cpp** directory, there are 6 directories labeled from **1st** to **6th**, representing iterations of performance optimization.
 Each directory can be run independently to compare the performance improvement achieved through code optimization during each iteration.

-- **new_version_with_notes**: This is a new version of the repository containing all the aforementioned code, with a replicated directory structure.
-The difference is that comments have been added to the code and some details have been optimized.
-For first-time users, it is recommended to use the code under the **new_version_with_notes** directory.

 ---
 ## How I Implemented ResNet50 from Scratch